nicolelaine/mm-site-revamp/_pages/contribute/validation.md

 #### 3. Collaborate as part of the broader community.

 Different validators have different techniques for validating.
-Join the conversation on the <a href="http://slack.hotosm.org/">HOTOSM Slack</a> validation channel or reach out on the <a href="https://lists.openstreetmap.org/listinfo/hot">HOT Mailing List</a>.
+Join the conversation on the <a href="http://slack.hotosm.org/" target="_blank">HOTOSM Slack</a> validation channel or reach out on the <a href="https://lists.openstreetmap.org/listinfo/hot" target="_blank">HOT Mailing List</a>.
 Contribute resources that you find helpful and give back to the community!
 Being a part of the Missing Maps community means working together in a positive and inclusive environment; when giving feedback to mappers, be sure to keep a positive tone and stay mindful of their contributions and desire to help - it’s what keeps OSM growing!

 #### 4. Validation FAQs